wolfSSL/Renesas/README.md

 ## wolfSSL Renesas Support

-The wolfSSL and wolfCrypt libraries support several Renesas MCUs, with example projects for either e2studio or CS+. wolfSSL inludes support for leveraging the Renesas Trusted Secure IP Driver (TSIP) and Secure Cryptographic Engine (SCE).
+The wolfSSL library supports several Renesas MCUs, with example projects for either e2studio or CS+. wolfSSL inludes support for leveraging the Renesas Trusted Secure IP Driver (TSIP) and Secure Cryptographic Engine (SCE).
 Complete details can be found in each example's respective README, located